-IBM Networking OS 7.2 supports up to four vNICs attached to each internal switch port.
+IBM Networking OS 7.5 supports up to four vNICs attached to each internal switch port.
 Each vNIC is provided its own independent virtual pipe on the port.

-On stand-alone (non-stacked) switches, each vNIC is identified by port and vNIC number:
+Each vNIC is identified by port and vNIC number:

+'''

-<port number or alias>.<vNIC pipe number (1-4)>
+<port number or alias> . <vNIC pipe number (1-4)>

+'''